For the scholarships, you may apply on your own, or be nominated by a Mathematics teacher or an advisor.

 When Marian Daniells died at the age of 87, she left her small estate to her brother with the stipulation that when he passed away, it was to go to the Iowa State Mathematics Department to endow unrestricted scholarships.
 Her brother invested the money well and at the time of his death, the department received about $94,000.
 The interest on this money will provide scholarships to many excellent and deserving students in the years to come.

-Eligibility criteria includes being an enrolled sophomore, junior or senior majoring in mathematics with a minimum 2.5 GPA, have financial need and a challenging family background.
+Eligibility criteria include being an enrolled sophomore, junior or senior majoring in Mathematics with a minimum 2.5 GPA, have financial need and a challenging family background.

 To apply, submit an application form along with a short statement about why your family background is challenging.